Do Go On - 539 - The Piddler on the Roof (and Other Tales of Criminal Mischief)

 Which meant that the culprit was soon found

-A man named Saran Mallet, an 18-year-old chef.
+a man named Saran Mallet,

-He admitted to being the piddler
+He admitted to being the Piddler

-And was another, it's like the Batman villain.
+it's like the Batman villain.

 Yeah.